 Adding ice water slows the extraction of bitter and astringent compounds.
 Continuing to steep for 1 hour magnifies full-flavored aromatic compounds.

-Here are a few of my favorite teas to serve iced (and hot).
+Here are a few of our favorite teas to serve iced (and hot).
+To learn more about the differences between green and black tea, click here.

 Profile: full-bodied tea with robust, malty flavor